csci430-os/assg01/.github/ISSUE_TEMPLATE/task-2--implement--translateAddress.md

 **Additional Requirements**

 - Error checking should be done again in this function.
 If the requested address is below the base address or above the bounds address, an exception must be thrown.
+- This function does not change the state of the hypothetical machine.
+Thus it is required to be a `const` member function.